Joe Biden 2020 presidential campaign: Final month

-Texas Trump Train ambush
+Texas Trump Train incident

-On Friday, October 30, 2020, a Joe Biden campaign bus was ambushed by a "Trump Train" convoy of Trump supporters while traveling from San Antonio to Austin, Texas along Interstate 35.
-The bus, which carried former State Senator Wendy Davis and several campaign staffers, was followed along the interstate by several cars, including many flying Donald Trump flags.
+On Friday, October 30, 2020, a Biden campaign bus was reportedly surrounded and harassed by a "Trump Train" convoy of Trump supporters while traveling from San Antonio to Austin, Texas, along Interstate 35.
+The bus, which carried former state senator Wendy Davis and several campaign staffers, was followed along the interstate by nearly 100 vehicles, including many flying Donald Trump flags.
+The vehicles forced the campaign bus to slow its speed to 20 miles per hour.
+No one was injured, and local law enforcement helped the bus reach its destination.
+There was a minor collision between a vehicle driven by a Trump supporter and a vehicle driven by a Biden campaign staffer.
 After the incident, the Biden campaign cancelled two planned events in Austin, Texas.

 The Federal Bureau of Investigation (FBI) launched an investigation into the incident.
 Trump subsequently criticized the FBI's decision at a rally.
 He later tweeted, "In my opinion, these patriots did nothing wrong.
 Instead, the FBI & Justice should be investigating the terrorists, anarchists, and agitators of ANTIFA, who run around burning down our Democrat run cities and hurting our people!"

-Protect Democracy, the Texas Civil Rights Project, and Willkie Farr & Gallagher LLP later filed two lawsuits in response to the attack on the Biden campaign bus.
-Cervini v.
-Cisneros, was filed against the drivers, and Cervini v.
-Stapp was filed against local law enforcement, who the suit claims refused to help escort the Biden bus.
-911 transcripts of the incident included in the suit claims that San Marcos police refused to escort the bus and laughed and joked about the attack.
-This lawsuit alleges that the refusal to help by law enforcement officers violated the Ku Klux Klan Act of 1871.
+In response to the Trump train incident, two lawsuits were filed—one against the occupants of the cars alleged to be involved in the incident, and one against local law enforcement.
+Transcripts of a 911 call regarding the incident indicated that San Marcos police refused to escort the bus and laughed and joked about the situation.

+Two individual defendants made a settlement with the plaintiffs in 2023.
+Hannah Ceh and Kyle Kruger wrote in their settlement that they apologized for participating in the Trump Train incident.
+The filings state that Kruger was driving Ceh's white Toyota Tundra while Ceh sat in the passenger seat.
+Other terms of the settlement were not disclosed.
+On September 23, 2004, a jury found one of the remaining six defendants liable for $30,000 in punitive damages to be split among the three plaintiffs and $10,000 in compensatory damages to the bus driver.

+The City of San Marcos settled the lawsuit against it in 2023.
+The city agreed to pay $175,000 to the plaintiffs and the City agreed that San Marcos police officers and professional staff will receive training on responding to political violence and voter intimidation and ways to develop community trust.
+The City issued a statement expressing regret for the unfortunate experience of the plaintiffs, but also said that the City continues to deny many of the allegations against it.